Springboks omit star Pollard from Rugby World Cup squad

 Better news for World Cup holders the Springboks is the inclusion of captain and flanker Siya Kolisi, who is expected to play again this month after recovering from a serious knee injury.

+"We are going to have to vary things compared to the way we played last time (2019 World Cup)," said Kolisi, who in 2018 became the first black Test captain of South Africa.

+"A lot of teams have got better, I also believe we have got better as a team and our hard work will show that."

-"This was one of the hardest selections we have ever had to make," said head coach Jacques Nienaber.
+Head coach Jacques Nienaber said: "This was one of the hardest selections we have ever had to make,"

 "Any of the 42-man training squad would do a great job, but injuries have played a part in the final selection and time, unfortunately, ran out for some real champions.